Michael Christie (golfer)

+Early life and amateur career

 Christie was born in Greenville, South Carolina.
 He was an All-American at the University of South Carolina in 1992.

+Professional career

-Christie got his start in professional golf in 1993 by qualifying for the U.S. Open, where he finished T-52.
-He won his first pro tournament on the then Nike Tour at the Carolina Classic in Raleigh, North Carolina in 1995 by shooting a tournament record of 22-under-par.
+In 1993, Christie got his start in professional golf by qualifying for the 1993 U.S. Open where he finished T-52.
+He won his first pro tournament on the Nike Tour at the 1995 Carolina Classic in Raleigh, North Carolina by shooting a tournament record of 22-under-par.
 He played on the Nike Tour from 1994 to 1996 winning four times and earned his PGA Tour card as a result of his three victories in 1996, finishing second Stewart Cink on the money list.
 Christie played on the PGA Tour from 1997 to 2000; his best finish was a tie for sixth at the Greater Vancouver Open in 1997.

 Christie began experiencing debilitating physical ailments beginning in 1998 which curtailed his golfing career.
 Through several surgeries, he attempted comebacks to the professional ranks through 2003.
-Christie died of a self-inflicted wound at the age of 34.

 In addition to his successes on the PGA and Nationwide Tours, Christie won twice on the Hooters Tour.
 His teammates at the University of South Carolina included current pros Carl Paulson and Brett Quigley.

+Death

+In 2004, Christie committed suicide at the age of 34.